PerezHz/TaylorIntegration.jl/docs/src/taylorize.md

 in this documentation as `Val{Main.ex-taylorize.pendulum!}`; it is an specialized version for the function `pendulum!` (with some extra information about the module where the function was created).
-This method is selected internally if it exists by default, exploiting dispatch, when calling [`taylorinteg`](@ref) or [`lyap_taylorinteg`](@ref); to integrate using the hard-coded method of [`TaylorIntegration.jetcoeffs!`](@ref) of the integration above, the keyword argument `parse_eqs` has to be set to `false`.
+This method is selected internally if it exists (default), exploiting dispatch, when calling [`taylorinteg`](@ref) or [`lyap_taylorinteg`](@ref); to integrate using the hard-coded method of [`TaylorIntegration.jetcoeffs!`](@ref) of the integration above, the keyword argument `parse_eqs` has to be set to `false`.